F-1 Work with an International Organization (IO)

 - Copy of passport biographic page.

 - Copy of F-1 Visa.

-- Copy the entire application before mailing to USCIS.
+- Make a copy of the entire application to keep for your personal records before mailing to USCIS.

 - Sign up for Informed Delivery with U.S. Postal Service (USPS) for advanced warning on when to expect the EAD card to be delivered after it has been shipped by USCIS.

-*Your application must be received by USCIS within 30 days of the IS Advisor signature on the Form I-20 recommending IO authorization.
-If the application does not reach the service center in time, your request will be denied.
-If you think your application may not arrive within this timeframe, email your IS Advisor for a new I-20 prior to mailing.
+Deadline: Your application must be received by USCIS within 30 days of the IS Advisor signature on page 1 of the Form I-20 recommending IO authorization or it will be denied.
+If you think your application may not arrive within this deadline, email your IS Advisor for a new I-20 prior to mailing.

 Questions about IO?